anyswap/Anyswap-FAQ/_build/html/_sources/General Questions.rst.txt

 Q. How does a liquidity pool work?

 A. Anyswap uses the “Constant Product Market Maker Model.”
 If you have a pair on the exchange, then to enter the pool you have to match the USD value of a token, say aToken, with FSN.
-Let's suppose that you need A aTokens and F FSN to do this.
+Let's suppose that you need A aTokens and F FSN (or ETH, FTM, BNB etc.) to do this.
 The way the pool works is that when you multiply A and F, the result is constant :-

    A * F = C

 This is true, except for the fact that when trades are made, 0.3% of the trade is added to the Liquidity Pool (LP) and so in reality C grows slowly, but let's ignore this for now.
 When someone buys aTokens, your proportion of the pool's aTokens also decreases and so does A. To compensate, F increases.
 The same happens vice-versa - if someone sells aTokens for FSN to the pool, your A increases and your F decreases.

-Q. Why does the price of the asset paired with FSN change?
+Q. Why does the price of the asset paired with FSN (or ETH, FTM, BNB etc.) change?

-A. The price is the FSN liquidity total value divided by the token liquidity total value.
+A. The price is the FSN (or ETH, FTM, BNB) liquidity total value divided by the token liquidity total value.
 This can change dramatically if someone makes a large swap from a small pool, allowing good arbitrage opportunities for quick traders.

 Q. What is 'slippage' and how can I control it?